mbartoli/docker-ruby-maintenance/README.md

 # docker-ruby-maintenance
-Docker container for site maintenance
+Docker container for jekyll site maintenance

 ## Use
 ####To pull: